columbiadsl/DSL-IoT-Kit/README.md

 # Where There's Smoke
-The sample code within the kit comes from an immersive theatre meets generative documentary meets escape room project entitled Where There's Smoke.
-The project had its' world premiere at the Tribeca Film Festival in the Spring of 2019.
+The sample code within the kit comes from a project entitled "Where There's Smoke."
+A mix between an immersive theatre experience, a documentary and an escape room the project had its'world premiere at the Tribeca Film Festival in the Spring of 2019.

 <img src="https://www.indiewire.com/wp-content/uploads/2019/05/wheretheresmoke.jpg?resize=800,450">